sleepymurph/dmv/README.md

 Source code
 ==================================================

 This repository contains the DMV prototype source code.

-I settled on the name after developing the prototype, so in the source code the crate and the executable are still named `prototype`.
+Note: I settled on the name after developing the prototype, so in older versions the source code, the crate and the executable are still named `prototype`.

 Compiling